-I can also go to the student services or my form tutor if I am worried about something.
+I can go to the school office or my teacher if I am worried about something.

 I might not always feel like asking for help.
 I may feel shy about asking for help.

 It is useful to talk to someone to help as I won't feel so worried or anxious then.